GGxcollab/ObsidianVault/SC-300/Plan, Implement, and Administer Condicional Access.md

 # Continuous Access Evaluation
 - ## Benefits
 	- There are several key benefits to continuous access evaluation.
-	- User termination or password change/restet: User session revocation will be enforced in near
+	- User termination or password change/restet: User session revocation will be enforced in near real time.
+	- Network location change: Condicional Access location policies will be enforced in near real time.
+	- Token export to a machine outside of a trusted net